Orphoros/Statusify/README.md

 - Add a button with a label and a URL.
 - Toggle any of the rich presence elements on and off.
 - Save your editor settings, so you don't have to reconfigure it every time you open the app.
+- Close to the system tray so the app can run in the background.

 ## Supported Platforms